 Time Limit for Completing Degrees

-All requirements for the doctoral degree must be completed within eight years following acceptance for the Ph.D. program.
-Extensions will be allowed only in unusual circumstances and must be approved in writing by the Committee on Graduate Programs and the dean of the School of Engineering.
+All requirements for the doctoral degree must be completed within eight years following initial enrollment in the Ph.D. program.
+Extensions will be allowed only in unusual circumstances and must be recommended in writing by the student’s doctoral committee, and approved by the dean of engineering in consultation with the Graduate Program Leadership Council.

 Additional Graduation Requirements